anirudhajitani/maddpg/README.md

 ## Data and Videos

 The pickled reward data and videos of the experiments after every 1000 timesteps are present in the experiments/simple_spread and experiments/simple_adversary directories
+The experiments/plot_rewards contains code for plotting the graphs in Plots directory experiments/run.sh is a script to run different experiments and store them in the desired location

 ## Paper citation